LearnE-Commerce

 engagement80%

-Cold chain infrastructure, private label brands, and Tata backing
+Cold chain plus a dark-store network scaling toward ~1,200 sites, private labels, and Tata backing

 core Operations76%